21 days/ 20 nights

 Early in the morning you will arrive in Irkutsk city.
 Our guide will meet you at the station.

-Early in the morning we will meet you and drive to the hotel, where you’ll have some time to rest.
-Then your tour in the Ulan-Ude surrounding area starts.
+We'll meet you early in the morning and drive you to your hotel, where you'll have some time to rest.
+Then your tour of the Ulan-Ude area will begin.

 This area is populated by Buryats - another nationality in multi-ethnic Russia.